rysavy-ondrej/traffix.net/source/Traffix.DataView/Readme.md

 );
 ```

-Creating the data view from the enumerable is straightforward by calling `AsDataView` extension method:
+Creating the data view from the enumerable is straightforward by calling `AsDataView` extension method, which requires
+an instance of data view type resolver.
+The resolver has a single goal, which is to provide the required data view type instances for
+transforming the complex objects to data view.
+In our case it is enough to create the resolver with `FooDataViewType` and `BarDataViewType` objects.

 ```csharp
 var dataview = records.AsDataView(new DataViewTypeResolver(new FooDataViewType(), new BarDataViewType()));